Shaping Magnetic Order by Local Frustration for Itinerant Fermions on a Graph

 \twocolumngrid

 \onecolumngrid \twocolumngrid

-{\it Appendix A: Square grid with a frustrated plaquette}|The magnetism of a square grid with a central frustrated plaquette is similar to that of the ladder, as shown in Fig.~\ref{Figs1}.
+{\it Appendix A: Square grid with a frustrated plaquette}|The ordering of a square grid with a central frustrated plaquette is similar to that of the ladder, as shown in Fig.~\ref{Fig6}.
 Compared to the ladder [Figs.~\ref{Fig2}(b)-(d)], region II with $(\pm,\mp)$ parity is smaller, the $\downarrow$-spin density is more delocalized in II and more tightly bound to the center in III.
-Third-order perturbation in $t/t^{\prime}$ shows that the latter is described by a $4$:$1$:$1$ superposition of three cross-dimer states, as sketched in Fig.~\ref{Figs1}(e): (i) $\ket{\times}_{\downarrow}$, (ii) $\ket{\times}_{\uparrow,(1,0)}$ where the second $\downarrow$ spin is in the neighboring horizontal plaquettes, and (iii) $\ket{\times}_{\uparrow,(0,1)}$ where it is in the neighboring vertical plaquettes.
+Third-order perturbation in $t/t^{\prime}$ shows that the latter is described by a $4$:$1$:$1$ superposition of three cross-dimer states, as sketched in Fig.~\ref{Fig6}(e): (i) $\ket{\times}_{\downarrow}$, (ii) $\ket{\times}_{\uparrow,(1,0)}$ where the second $\downarrow$ spin is in the neighboring horizontal plaquettes, and (iii) $\ket{\times}_{\uparrow,(0,1)}$ where it is in the neighboring vertical plaquettes.
 So the probability of finding a magnon outside the center is $P_{\text{out}} = \frac{1}{9}$, as opposed to $\frac{1}{5}$ for the ladder, which means they are more tightly bound even though there are more ways to delocalize.

-|As explained in the main text, two frustrated plaquettes in a ladder behave independently in regions II and V of Fig.~\ref{Fig3}.
-Figure~\ref{Figs3} shows the spin correlations in these two regions.
+{\it Appendix B: Ladder with two frustrated plaquettes}|As explained in the main text, two frustrated plaquettes in a ladder behave independently in regions II and V of Fig.~\ref{Fig3}.
+Figure~\ref{Fig7} shows the spin correlations in these two regions.
 In II, the hole is delocalized throughout the ladder and each plaquette binds a magnon, leading to singlet correlations along the two vertical rungs that are closer to the boundary.
 In V, the hole is completely localized in one of the plaquettes which assumes the cross-dimer state $\ket{\times}_{\downarrow}$, while the other is spin polarized.

 In contrast, in region IV, the hole is shared by the two plaquettes, each of which binds two magnons [Fig.~\ref{Fig3}(e)].
 This binding can be understood by focusing on the part of the wavefunction, $\ket{\text{GS}^\prime}$, where both the hole and the magnons are contained in the frustrated plaquettes.
 This is well approximated by the variational form $|\psi(\alpha)\rangle$ in Eqs.~\eqref{eq:var_wf} and \eqref{eq:distorted_singlets}.
-Figure~\ref{Figs4} shows that the optimal value $\alpha^*$, which maximizes the overlap $|\langle \psi(\alpha)|\text{GS}^{\prime}\rangle|^2$, is close to $0.6$ and varies slowly with $u$.
+Figure~\ref{Fig8} shows that the optimal value $\alpha^*$, which maximizes the overlap $|\langle \psi(\alpha)|\text{GS}^{\prime}\rangle|^2$, is close to $0.6$ and varies slowly with $u$.